cjohnson318/cjohnson318.github.io/_posts/2024-02-19-pyinstaller-on-windows.markdown

 ---

 PyInstaller is amazing, but it doesn't do cross-compilation.
-Furthermore, things that go well on your mac might need more work on a Windows machine.
+Furthermore, things that go well on your Mac might need more work on a Windows machine.

 I struggled a little bit figuring out how to run PyInstaller on Windows after I had installed it using `pip`.
 Then I had trouble figuring out how to tell it